mehakpuri/LOG-ANALYSIS-PROJECT/README.md

 * The code presents its output in clearly formatted plain text.

 ## System setup and how to view this project
-This project makes use of Udacity's Linux-based virtual machine (VM) configuration which includes all of the necessary software to run the application.

 1. Download Vagrant and install.
 2. Download Virtual Box and install.
 3. Clone this repository to a directory of your choice.